dotnet/docs-maui/docs/macios/privacy-manifest.md

 Depending on whether you’re using [.NET MAUI to develop an app](#privacy-manifest-for-net-maui-apps) or providing [ObjectiveC or Swift Binding packages](#privacy-manifest-for-binding-projects) to use with .NET MAUI apps, the requirement for providing a privacy manifest file might differ.

 > [!IMPORTANT]
 > The above guidelines are provided for your convenience.
-It’s important that you review Apple’s documentation on [privacy manifest files][PrivacyManifestFiles] before creating a privacy manifest for your project.
+It’s important that you review Apple’s documentation on [privacy manifest files](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files) before creating a privacy manifest for your project.

 ## Privacy manifest for .NET MAUI apps

 To determine if you need to add a privacy manifest to your .NET MAUI app you must assess if your native app code uses any of the following APIs:

 - APIs listed under the [required reason APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api) category.
-- The [C# .NET APIs][#c-net-apis-in-net-maui] in .NET MAUI.
+- The [C# .NET APIs](#c-net-apis-in-net-maui) in .NET MAUI.

-If you use any of these APIs, or if you have disabled [linking](~/ios/linking.md), which will retain all of the [C# .NET APIs][#c-net-apis-in-net-maui], then [create a privacy manifest file](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files#4284009) and add it to your project.
-In the privacy manifest file, you must declare the approved reasons for using the [required reason APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api) or [C# .NET APIs][#c-net-apis-in-net-maui], as applicable.
+If you use any of these APIs, or if you have disabled [linking](~/ios/linking.md), which will retain all of the [C# .NET APIs](#c-net-apis-in-net-maui), then [create a privacy manifest file](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files#4284009) and add it to your project.
+In the privacy manifest file, you must declare the approved reasons for using the [required reason APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api) or [C# .NET APIs](#c-net-apis-in-net-maui), as applicable.
 For more information, see [Create the privacy manifest file](#create-the-privacy-manifest-file).

 > [!WARNING]
 > If you don’t declare the reasons for the use of APIs, your app might be rejected by the App Store.